 Event Type Enable Logging

-System-related events ✓ Active
+System-related events Active

-Network-related events ✓ Active
+Network-related events Active

-Configuration-related events ✓ Active
+Configuration-related events Active

-Power events ✓ Active
+Power events Active

-DI events ✓ Active
+DI events Active

-System-related events Event is triggered when System warm start The AWK-3131A is rebooted, such as when its settings are · changed (IP address, subnet mask, etc.) System cold start The AWK-3131A is rebooted by power down Watchdog triggers reboot The AWK-3131A is rebooted by watchdog Network-related events Event is triggered when LAN link on The LAN port is connected to a device or network LAN link off The port is disconnected (e.g., the cable is pulled out, or the opposing device shuts down) Client joined/ left A wireless client is associated or disassociated (for AP/Master mode) WLAN connected to AP The AWK-3131A is associated with an AP (for Client/Slave mode) WLAN disconnected The AWK-3131A is disassociated from an AP (for Client/Slave mode) RSTP changed The RSTP topology has changed RSTP new root bridge ID The RSTP changes its root bridge ID Client Roaming from previous AP to A client roams from a previous AP to the current AP if the signal current AP (for Client/Slave mode) strength of the current AP is greater than the previous AP by a current Ar (for chent/slave mode) certain value IP address conflict The AWK-3131A has the same IP address as another device connected to the same subnet Link fault pass-through LAN/WLAN The WLAN/LAN link is up and the Link fault pass-through (LFPT) connected because of WLAN/LAN up enables the LAN/WLAN functionality Link fault pass-through LAN/WLAN The WLAN/LAN link is down and the Link fault pass-through disconnected because of WLAN/LAN (LFPT) disables the LAN/WLAN functionality down Channel availability check over DFS The channel availability check (CAC) is started on channel frequency (for AP/Master mode) [channel] at [frequency] GHz for 60 sec./ frequency (for Ar/Master mode) The channel availability check (CAC) task has been completed on channel [channel] at [frequency] GHz./ A radar signal is detected on channel [channel] at [frequency] GHz AeroLink protection state The AeroLink protection state changes AeroLink protection state AeroLink states: Initialize (init)/Discovery/Idle/Negotiation (nego) Back up/Active/Changed/Undefined (undef) AeroLink detection methods: SNR/Signal Strength/Disconnection Configuration-related events Event is triggered when Configuration Changed A configuration item has been changed Configuration file import via Web Console The configuration file is imported to the AWK-3131A Console authentication failure An incorrect password is entered Firmware upgraded The AWK-3131A's firmware is updated Loaded the configuration from ABC-01 The configuration is successfully loaded/there is an error loading Loaded the configuration from ABC-01 the configuration from ABC-01 Soving configuration to ABC 01 Saving configuration to ABC-01 The configuration is successfully saved/there is an error saving the configuration to ABC-01 ABC-01 failure AWK-3131A cannot detect an ABC-01 at the console port Configuration reset to default The configuration is reset to factory default Power events Event is triggered when Power 1/2 transition (On -> Off) The AWK-3131A is powered down in PWR1/2 PoE transition (On -> Off) The AWK-3131A is powered down in PoE Power 1/2 transition (Off -> On) The AWK-3131A is powered via PWR1/2 PoE transition (Off -> On) The AWK-3131A is powered via PoE
+System-related events Event is triggered when System warm start The AWK-4131A is rebooted, such as when its settings are changed (IP address, subnet mask, etc.).
+System cold start The AWK-4131A is rebooted by power down.
+Watchdog triggers reboot The AWK-4131A is rebooted by watchdog.
+Network-related events Event is triggered when LAN link on The LAN port is connected to a device or network.
+LAN link off The port is disconnected (e.g., the cable is pulled out, or the opposing device shuts down).
+Client joined/ left A wireless client is associated or disassociated. (for AP/Master mode) WLAN connected to AP The AWK-4131A is associated with an AP. (for Client/Slave mode) WLAN disconnected The AWK-4131A is disassociated from an AP. (for Client/Slave mode) RSTP changed The RSTP topology has changed RSTP new root bridge ID The RSTP changes its root bridge ID Client Roaming from previous AP to A client roams from a previous AP to the current AP if the signal current AP (for Client/Slave mode) strength of the current AP is greater than the previous AP by a certain value.
+IP address conflict The AWK-4131A has the same IP address as another device connected to the same subnet.
+Link fault pass-through LAN/WLAN The WLAN/LAN link is up and the Link fault pass-through (LFPT) connected because of WLAN/LAN up enables the LAN/WLAN functionality.
+Link fault pass-through LAN/WLAN The WLAN/LAN link is down and the Link fault pass-through (LFPT) disconnected because of WLAN/LAN down disables the LAN/WLAN functionality.
+Channel availability check over DFS The channel availability check (CAC) is started on channel frequency (for AP/Master mode) [channel] at [frequency] GHz for 60 sec./ The channel availability check (CAC) task has been completed on channel [channel] at [frequency] GHz./ A radar signal is detected on channel [channel] at [frequency] GHz.
+AeroLink protection state The AeroLink protection state changes.
+AeroLink protection state AeroLink states: Initialize (init)/ Discovery/ Idle/ Negotiation (nego)/ Back up/ Active/ Changed/ Undefined (undef) Configuration-related events Event is triggered when Configuration Changed A configuration item has been changed.
+Configuration file import via Web Console The configuration file is imported to the AWK-4131A.
+Console authentication failure An incorrect password is entered.
+Firmware upgraded The AWK-4131A's firmware is updated.
+Loaded the configuration from ABC-01 The configuration is successfully loaded/there is an error loading the configuration from ABC-01.
+Saving configuration to ABC-01 The configuration is successfully saved/there is an error saving the configuration to ABC-01.
+ABC-01 failure AWK-4131A cannot detect an ABC-01 at the console port.
+Configuration reset to default The configuration is reset to factory default.
+Power events Event is triggered when Power 1/2 transition (On -> Off) The AWK-4131A is powered down in PWR1/2.
+Power 1/2 transition (On -> Off) PoE transition (On -> Off) The AWK-4131A is powered down in Pok.